Musculoskeletal Ultrasound

 • early changes of rheumatoid arthritis.

-• dislocations of the hip in infants.
+• dislocations and dysplasia of the hip in infants.

 • fluid in a painful hip joint in children.